Protect Your Business: Essential Security Measures You Should Take

 1. Physical security measures

-If you operate out of an office or sell from a brick-and-mortar ship, ensuring the physical security of your business premises is fundamental to your overall security strategy.
+If you operate out of an office or sell from a brick-and-mortar shop, ensuring the physical security of your business premises is fundamental to your overall security strategy.
 It involves safeguarding your assets, providing a secure environment for your employees, and handling certain payment types.

 For example, knowing if a check is fake will save your business thousands of dollars.
 Here are some other key measures to consider: